-Which social sustainability measures are not sufficiently addressed in the Nordic oats value chains (and why), and to what extent are these (omissions/ sustainability measures and mechanisms) relevant for the resilience of these value chains and the sustainability of intra-EU trade in oats and oats products?
+Which social sustainability measures are addressed in the Nordic oats value chains (and why), and to what extent are these (omissions/ sustainability measures and mechanisms) relevant for the resilience of these value chains and the sustainability of intra-EU trade in oats and oats products?
 The sustainability-related governance mechanisms and practices studied include production contracts, trade credits, and implicit or explicit sustainability standards/ requirements put forward by those involved in oats value chains.

 The key objective of this case study is to assess the resilience and social sustainability of the Nordic oats value chains (NOVC) from the perspective of its stakeholders (farmers, processors, traders, and retailers).
 The study assesses the resilience of the NOVC to changing trade regimes, climate, and other conditions of agricultural production with a focus on pricing and governance, as part of the overall focus on social sustainability of NOVCs (SDGs 8, 12, 13, 15 as per Grant Agreement).